-Photojournalist Çağdaş Erdoğan was detained on September 2, 2017, while taking pictures in Istanbul’s Kadıköy district.
-He was accused of taking photographs of a social facility for the employees of the National Intelligence Organization (MİT) and was arrested 11 days later, on September 13, on charges of “membership in a terrorist organization (PKK/KCK).”
+Photojournalist Çağdaş Erdoğan was detained on 2 September 2017 while taking photographs in a park in Istanbul’s Kadıköy district.
+He was accused of allegedly taking photographs of a social facility for the employees of the National Intelligence Organization (MİT) and was arrested 11 days later, on 13 September, on the charge of “membership in a terrorist organization (PKK/KCK).”

 The prosecutor issued a confidentiality order regarding Erdoğan’s file during the investigation.

 As a result, the allegations against the 24-year-old Erdoğan were not known until the indictment against him was accepted on November 20.
-In the indictment Erdoğan is also accused of spreading “propaganda for a terrorist organization.”
+In the indictment Erdoğan was also accused of “disseminating propaganda for a terrorist organization.”
 Erdoğan faces up to 22.5 years in prison for the accusations in the indictment.

 Evidence for the allegations levelled against Erdoğan consist exclusively of photographs he has taken and his posts on both his social media account and on his personal website.